Norton Women’s Doula Program works to improve health outcomes for Black mothers

 To refer a patient to the Norton Women’s Doula Program, visit Norton EpicLink and choose EpicLink referral to Doula Services.

 Using a doula has been shown to have many benefits for the patient, their labor and their postpartum experience.
-Doula-assisted pregnancies have been shown to be four times less likely to have a low birth weight baby, two times less likely to experience a birth complication involving the mother or baby and are significantly more likely to initiate breastfeeding.
+Doula-assisted pregnancies have been shown to be four times less likely to have a low birth weight baby and two times less likely to experience a birth complication involving the mother or baby.
+Patients with a doula are significantly more likely to initiate breastfeeding.

 Additionally, patients who had support from a doula during labor were less likely to use pain medications, require Pitocin or have cesarean deliveries than patients who didn’t use a doula.
 The patients were more likely to experience shorter labor and have a vaginal birth without instruments.
 Patients who received support from a doula were more likely to be satisfied overall with their birth experience.